shakfu/py-js/README.md

 ## Summary

-This is a pre-alpha level project which provides two max externals:
+This is a project which provides two max externals:

 ### `py` external